Icinga/icinga-vagrant/README.md

 * Ruby for Windows from http://rubyinstaller.org (add Ruby executables to PATH)

 You can use `init.sh` (Linux) and `init.bat` (Windows) to check the pre-requisites.

+### Virtualbox Provider

+If Virtualbox is installed, this will be enabled by default.

+### Parallels Provider

+You'll need to install the [vagrant-paralells](http://parallels.github.io/vagrant-parallels/docs/) plugin first:

+    $ vagrant plugin install vagrant-parallels

 ## Support